 The intent of this Success Criterion is to ensure that functionality is predictable as visitors navigate their way through a document.
 Any component that is able to trigger an event when it receives focus must not change the context.
 Examples of changing context when a component receives focus include, but are not limited to:

-Focus may be moved to a control either via the keyboard (e.g. tabbing to a control) or the mouse (e.g. clicking on a text field).
+Focus may be moved to a control either via the keyboard (for example, tabbing to a control) or the mouse (for example, selecting a text field).
 Moving the mouse over a control does not move the focus unless scripting implements this behavior.
-Note that for some types of controls, clicking on a control may also activate the control (e.g. button), which may, in turn, initiate a change in context.
+For some types of controls, selecting a control may also activate the control (for example, button), which may, in turn, initiate a change in context.

 Follow the guidelines under How to Meet Success Criteria 3.2.1.